 - Atypical antipsychotics — Used to treat both types of episodes (manic and depressive), atypical antipsychotics can be an effective form of treatment for both long- and short-term plans.
 Additionally, they can be used to treat psychotic symptoms like delusions, hallucinations, and mania symptoms.

-- Anticonvulsants — Anticonvulsants can be prescribed either on their own or with the combination of an antipsychotic drug or lithium.
+- Anticonvulsants — Anticonvulsants can be prescribed either on their own or with the combination of an antipsychotic drug or lithium prescription.
 Many anticonvulsants are recognized as a type of mood stabilizer.

 - Benzodiazepines — Though not usually a core bipolar treatment, benzodiazepines (or “benzos”) can help quickly control manic symptoms.
 Can be prescribed for short-term use until other mood stabilizing drugs start to take effect.